skearn64/cicd_project2/README.md

 The requirements.txt contains the calls to the pylint and pytest packages

 Now the Makefile and requirements.txt are correct we need to create the Python virtual environment from in the Azure Cloud Shell using the following commands;
-python3 -m venv ~/.cicd_project2
+* python3 -m venv ~/.cicd_project2
-source ~/.cicd_project2/bin/activate
+* source ~/.cicd_project2/bin/activate

 The should resemble the following;

 ![python virtual env setup](https://github.com/skearn64/cicd_project2/edit/main/python_virtual_env_setup.png)

-With the virtual environment created we need to run the `make all` command Running this returns the output displayed in the make all screenshot found below.
+With the virtual environment created we need to run the `make all` command.
+Running this returns the output displayed in the make all screenshot found below.

 ![make all success](https://github.com/skearn64/cicd_project2/edit/main/hello_py_pylint_pytest.png)